n8layman/n8layman.github.io/_posts/2024-08-07-What-is-Machine-Learning.md

 </p>

 A downside is that we set aside parts of the data twice, reducing the amount of data available for training.
-Techniques like Cross-Validation help to avoid reducing the amount of data too much by allowing all data points to be used for both training and validation.
+Techniques like cross-balidation help to avoid reducing the amount of data too much by allowing all data points to be used for both training and validation.
 Instead of splitting off a single validation set, cross-validation partitions the data into